jwl-7/c0de_gr1nd/python_explanations/successor_in_tree.md

 # Compute the Successor
-The successor of a node in a binary tree is the node that appears immediately after the given node in an inorder traversal.
+Given a node in a binary tree, return its successor.
+The successor is the next node in an inorder traversal.

-Design an algorithm that computes the successor of a node in a binary tree.
-Assume that each node stores its parent.

 ## Example
 ```